senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 ##### Install configurator Helm chart

 The [Senzing Configurator](https://github.com/Senzing/configurator) is a micro-service for changing Senzing configuration.
+This is used to automate configuration of Senzing datasources.

 1. Install chart using
    [helm install](https://helm.sh/docs/helm/helm_install/).